cxoltero/Flick-poc/README.md

 3. Install a node webserver - `npm install -g http-server`

 # Development
+1. Clone this repo
+2. Run `npm install`
+3. Run `bower install`
+4. `cd src`
-Run `http-server` from the root of the project.
+5. Run `http-server` from the root of the project.

 # Testing
-Run `npm test` to start the Karma test runner.
+Run `npm test` to start the Karma test runner and watch the source files.

 # Objectives
 ## Phase 1